-This Policy has been formulated pursuant to the Guidelines issued by the Reserve Bank of India on comprehensive guidelines on Know Your Customer (KYC) norms and Anti-Money Laundering (AML) standards and as advised to NBFCs to ensure that a proper policy framework on KYC and AML measures be formulated and put in place with the approval of the Board vide RBI Master Direction DBR.AML.BC.No.81/14.01.001/2015-2016 updated as on Jan 09/2020 vide Master Direction DOR AML.
-BC.No.27/14.01.001/2019-20

-Accordingly, in compliance with the guidelines issued by RBI from time to time and for the time being in force, the following KYC & AML policy of the Company is approved by the Board of Directors.
+This KYC and Anti Money Laundering Policy has been formulated pursuant to the Guidelines issued by the Reserve Bank of India on comprehensive guidelines on Know Your Customer (KYC) norms and Anti-Money Laundering (AML) standards stipulated by RBI Master Direction DBR.AML.BC.No.81/14.01.001/2015-2016 updated as on Jan 09/2020 vide Master Direction DOR AML.
+BC.No.27/14.01.001/2019-20.
+RBI also has advised BFCs to ensure that a proper policy framework on KYC and AML measures be formulated and put in place with the approval of the Board of the company.
+Accordingly, in compliance with the guidelines issued by RBI from time to time and for the time being in force, the following KYC & AML policy of the Company is presented and approved by the Board of Directors on 04 Jul 2024.

 This policy is applicable to all categories of products and services offered by the Company.
 These guidelines shall also apply to all the branches of the Company.